Menehune

 Menehune are a mythological race of dwarf people in Hawaiian tradition who are said to live in the deep forests and hidden valleys of the Hawaiian Islands, hidden and far away from human settlements.

 The Menehune are described as superb craftspeople.
 They built temples (heiau), fishponds, roads, canoes, and houses.
 Some of these structures that Hawaiian folklore attributed to the Menehune still exist.
 They are said to have lived in Hawaiʻi before settlers arrived from Polynesia many centuries ago.
 Their favorite food is the maiʻa (banana), and they also like fish.
-Legend has it that the Menehune will only appear during night hours, in order to build masterpieces.
-But if they fail to complete their work in the length of the night, they will leave it unoccupied.
-No one but their children and humans connected to them are able to see the Menehune.
+Legend has it that the Menehune appear only during the night hours to build masterpiece, and if they fail to complete their work in the length of the night, they will leave it unoccupied.
+No one but their children and humans connected to them can see the Menehune.

-Research
+Theories

 In Martha Warren Beckwith's Hawaiian AKA Ilenes Mythology, there are references to several other forest dwelling races: the ilene Irenes, who were large-sized wild hunters descended from Lua-nuʻu, the mu people, and the wa people.
+The Menehunes were two-feet-high pygmy people who fed from forest plants and lived in caves.
+They were builders and craftsmen.
+They eventually moved out of the Lanihuli valley to avoid breeding with other human groups.

 Some early scholars hypothesized that there was a first settlement of Hawaiʻi, by settlers from the Marquesas Islands, and a second, from Tahiti.
 The Tahitian settlers oppressed the "commoners", the manahune in the Tahitian language, who fled to the mountains and were called Menahune.
 Proponents of this hypothesis point to an 1820 census of Kauaʻi by Kaumualiʻi, the ruling aliʻi aimoku of the island, which listed 65 people as menehune.

+An A.D.
+1500 census in the Wainiha Valley counted 65 menehunes in the area.